eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 The **investigation of the ESS-related incident** is used to determine the cause of the reported incident.
 All business partners involved work to identify and confirm the origin of the incident.
 Once the source is identified and confirmed, a decision is made by the business partners whether to accept or reject the ESS-related incident.

 **The trace of an incident** is operated through the decentral Catena-X supply network.
-The process moves from business partner to business partner in their supply chain with the incident originator as the starting point.
+The process moves from business partner to business partner in their supply chain with the incident originator as the starting point for a bottom - up approach and at the OEM for a top - down approach.

 The use case ESS believes that the most promising way to solve an ESS incident will be a bottom - up approach.
+This is described in the following chapters.

-This means that the transfer of information is initiated by L0 who identifies its impacted customers (L1) using the bottom-up search logic (for example Knowledge Agent).
+It means that the transfer of information is initiated by L0 who identifies its impacted customers (L1) using the bottom-up search logic (for example Knowledge Agent).
 The impacted customers (L1) can then push the information up the supply chain (*i.e.* their impacted customers or L2) and so on until it arrives at the end of the chain (*i.e.* OEM).

 The trace of an incident follows previously mentioned principles along any obligations enforced by law.
 For any business partner in the supply chain, its access to the status/information related to a specific incident will depend on its degree of relationship with the impacted company: